 As children, we had dreams and some of us even knew for certain what we wanted to do in our later life.

 We knew exactly what we wanted to become.
 We perceived the world as an endless array of possibilities.

-But yet somehow along the way of bad advice, fear, procrastination, poor life choices etc. we have deterred away from our childhood dreams.
+But yet somehow along the way of doubt, fear, procrastination, choosing to listen to others instead of ourselves, etc. we deterred away from our childhood dreams.

-I am interested to know, as a parent what do you say to your child when they tell you about what they want to be when they grow up?
+I am interested to know, as a parent what do you say to your child when they tell you about what they want to become when they grow up?

-Do you secretly laugh and thinking that they are not going to achieve these dreams?
+Do you secretly laugh and think that they are not going to achieve these dreams?
 Just like the way you weren’t able to pursue yours?